 The Three Amigos Square Off

-As I mentioned earlier, all three lenses are virtually flare free compared to zooms.
+As I mentioned earlier, all three lenses are virtually flare free.
 However, in a high flare scenario, e.g., a strong light source just outside the field of view, flare resistance differs between these lenses when shooting wide open.
 The nine-element EF 50 2.5 Compact Macro displays almost no ghosting and flare, whereas the seven-element EF 50 1.4 USM and six-element EF 50 1.8 have slightly more pronounced ghosting and flare.
 Fortunately, stopping down a couple of stops controls flare considerably.
 Lenses with more elements have more reflective surfaces and, hence, more flare and ghosting.
 However, the design of the EF 50 2.5 Compact Macro is exceptional as it has more elements, yet less flare.
 I strongly recommend the use of hoods with all lenses to help control flare.

 All three lenses have little or no distortion at normal distances.
 Once you get inside the macro range, e.g., 45 cm, both the EF 50 1.8 and EF 50 1.4 USM exhibit considerable barrel distortion, the EF 50 1.4 USM more so than the EF 50 1.8.
 However, barrel distortion is only apparent with straight lines and isn't noticeable with most natural objects, e.g., rocks and flowers.
 In contrast, the EF 50 2.5 Compact Macro is flat and distortion free from edge to edge.